sysprog21/kecho/README.md

 $ sudo insmod kecho.ko port=<port_you_want> backlog=<amount_you_want> bench=<either_1_or_0>
 ```

-After the module is loaded, you can use `telnet` command to interact with this module:
+After the module is loaded, you can use `telnet` command to interact with it:
 ```shell
 $ telnet 127.0.0.1 12345
 ```